homeaidepi/Open-Source/chair/README.md

 * Chairperson(s) can be rotated if a motion of confidence is raised and seconded, then a two-thirds vote is required for passage.
 * Chairperson(s) must execute the duties of "Chair Format" (before, during, end & after committee meeting)
 * Chairperson(s) will be rotated as first come first serve through volunteering or if no volunteers a randomizer will be used to pluck a name from the list of contributors except for current chairperson(s)

+### Branch Rules
+* Require a pull request before merging
+When enabled, all commits must be made to a non-protected branch and submitted via a pull request before they can be merged into a branch that matches this rule.
+* Require approvals
+When enabled, pull requests targeting a matching branch require a number of approvals and no changes requested before they can be merged.
+* Required number of approvals before merging is 6
+* Require review from Code Owners
+Require an approved review in pull requests including files with a designated code owner.
+* Require conversation resolution before merging
+When enabled, all conversations on code must be resolved before a pull request can be merged into a branch that matches this rule.
+* Include administrators
+Enforce all configured restrictions above for administrators.
+* Branch name is "merge-rules"